 Taking all of the classic requirements of international congress guests, from hotel facilities to the congress offer in Portorož, into account, the locations falls short in terms of flight accessibility.
 This remains the biggest problem of Portorož, which consequently remains predominantly a regional congress player.
 An ideal Mediterranean location for congress guests who can access the destination via the excellent highway system, or are capable of a bit more of a strenuous transit through neighbouring airports.

-COLD APPETISER – Architecture and aesthetics
+COLD STARTER - Architecture and aesthetics

 The whole hotel complex, which besides the main Grand Hotel Portorož also includes the Slovenia, Neptun, Mirna, Apolo and Riviera hotels, was designed in a modern style by architect Edo Mihevc.
 The decision for a number of smaller hotels and regionally coloured architectural language still characterises the typical panorama of Portorož today.
 During this time a typical seafront promenade was created, characterised by the entire Portorož Riviera seafront.
 The Grand Hotel Portorož is the central building of the complex, which is complemented by hotel annexes.
-The prevailing warm colours and the use of local building materials, alongside the terraces and other architectural elements generate a mixed response, but it is necessary to recognise how the most attractive tourist centre of the most cosmopolitan tourist destination in Slovenia was created.
+The prevailing warm colours and the use of local building materials, alongside the terraces and other architectural elements, generate a mixed response, but it is necessary to recognise how the most attractive tourist centre of the most cosmopolitan tourist destination in Slovenia was created.

-WARM APPETISER – Personnel and culinary offer
+WARM ENTRÉE - The staff and the culinary experience

-MAIN COURSE – Congress and hotel offer
+MAIN COURSE – The meetings offering at the hotel

 The hotel and convention centre underwent a renovation in 2006, with some corrections in the hotel lobby and now more of an emphasis on the quality of the materials and in the rooms.
 Time, however, is a ruthless judge and the layout of rooms will be obsolete anytime soon.
 The economic crisis also takes its toll, and the hotel highlights a systematic selection of what it will continue to offer guests and what needs to be missed out on because of costs.
 Despite this, the selective comfort does not leave a cheap impression – what they are offering is of good quality.